-Gum disease, known as periodontal disease, is a chronic bacterial infection around the tooth that affects the gums and bone.
-It can occur on one particular tooth or many teeth.
+Gum disease, also known as periodontal disease, is a chronic bacterial infection around the tooth that affects the gums and bones.
+It can occur on one particular tooth or on many teeth.

 This is a fee estimate & subject to change.
 Please check with your clinician for an exact fee based on your unique clinical condition.

 Plaque causes the gums to become inflamed – red, swollen and bleed easily.
 This is known as gingivitis and there is usually no pain at this stage.
 This is caused by inadequate oral hygiene and can be treated with professional dental treatment and good oral home care.

 If left untreated, gingivitis can progress to periodontitis.
 At this stage, tissues and bones that support the tooth are destroyed.
 Gums will start to separate from the teeth, forming deeper pockets (spaces between the teeth and gums).
 As the disease progresses, the pockets deepen further, and more gum tissues and bones are destroyed.
 Eventually, teeth will become shaky and have to be removed.